Keyword: Gratitude

 CMV: cmv36707

-The writer expresses profound gratitude for the monarch’s kindness and joins others in wishing for the monarch’s well-being and happiness.
-Despite feeling that his voice may seem insignificant, he assures that his sentiments are heartfelt and sincere.
-He asserts that true virtue and goodness ultimately prevail, and he offers his most sincere wishes for the monarch’s continued happiness and success.
+The writer expresses profound gratitude for the monarch’s kindness and joins others in wishing for His Majesty’s well-being and happiness.
+Though he feels his voice may seem insignificant, he assures that his sentiments are heartfelt and sincere.
+He affirms that true virtue and goodness ultimately prevail, and offers his most sincere wishes for the monarch’s continued happiness and success.

 Repository: National Library of Russia